-Recieving Ginseng treatment have shown to significantly decrease lung bacteria in our respitory system, and studies involving rats have shown that ginseng can stop the growth of a common lung infection called Pseudomonas Aeruginosa.
-In one 1997 study, rats were given ginseng injections, and after two weeks, the treated group showed significantly improved bacterial clearance in the lungs.
+Receiving ginseng treatments have shown to significantly decrease lung bacteria in our respiratory system, and studies involving rats have shown that ginseng can stop the growth of a common lung infection called Pseudomonas Aeruginosa.

 6. Boosts Your Immune System

-Another large selling point from ginseng's benefit is its ability to boost your immune system, helping the body fight off various infections and diseases.
+One of the most impactful health benefits of ginseng is its ability to strengthen and boost your immune system, helping the body fight off various infections and diseases.

 The roots, stems, and leaves of ginseng have been used for maintaining immune homeostasis and enhancing resistance to illness or infection.

-Supplementing with ginseng helps produce antimicrobial compounds that works as a defense mechanism against bacterial and viral infections.
+Supplementing with ginseng helps produce antimicrobial compounds that work as a defence mechanism against bacterial and viral infections.

 Many pieces of research involving mice showed that ginseng decreased the number of harmful bacteria found in the spleen, kidney, and blood of the mice.

-There are also numerous reports which mentions ginseng also having inhibitory effects on the growth of many viruses, such as the influenza viruse, HIV, and rotavirus.
+Numerous research papers have reported that ginseng may also inhibit the growth of many viruses, such as the influenza virus, HIV, and rotavirus.

 According to many research papers, ginseng appears to be safe and is most likely not likely to produce any serious adverse side effects.